Nenkai/gt-modding-hub/docs/builds/gt4.md

 :material-shovel: *Dumped*: {++Yes++} - available on [archive](https://archive.org/details/gran-turismo-4-usa-beta) · :material-disc: No Redump Info

 Game Code: `SCUS-97436`

+All around improved version of GT4.
+Runs on a newer version of Adhoc, has proper widescreen support and Online functionality.
+It does not bundle videos; but is relatively small in size.

 ??? note "Build Info"
     * Adhoc Version: `7`